drhelius/MicroHack/walkthrough/challenge-3/solution.md

 ![image](./img/challenge-3-identitycredentials.jpg)

 Here, you must be very precise:
-* As *Federated credentiual screnario* you must choose `Configure a GitHub issued token to impersonate this application and deploy to Azure`.
+* As *Federated credential scenario* you must choose `Configure a GitHub issued token to impersonate this application and deploy to Azure`.
 * Select your GitHub organization name (most likely your GitHub name).
 You can look it up on the GitHub page: ![image](./img/chellenge-3-githuborgname.jpg)
 * The *Repository* is ``MicroHack-AppServiceToContainerApp` if you did not change it.
 * As *Entity* you must choose `Branch` and as *Branch* set `main`